 Look at the left side of your iPhone and ensure that the physical silent switch is not down (exposing an orange background).
 If it is, please push it up to disable the silent mode.

-Next, open the Settings app and tap Do Not Disturb.
-On the next screen, make sure the toggle for Do Not Disturb is off.
+Next, open the Settings → Focus → Do Not Disturb → Toggle off Do Not Disturb.
 You can do the same from the iPhone Control Center by tapping the crescent moon icon.

 3. Check Messages app notification settings